 Brett M. Hill, a Member at Ahlers Cressman & Sleight PLLC, concentrates his practice on representation of the construction industry in a variety of matters.
 He has over a decade of construction litigation experience where he has handled numerous complex construction disputes for national and multi-national construction companies.
 He also regularly handles transactional/contract drafting matters for construction industry clients and has drafted and negotiated contracts totaling more $500M in the last five years.

 Mr. Hill is also an advocate for the construction industry in Olympia.
 He is the current chair of the Legislative Committee for the National Utility Contractors Association of Washington (NUCA) and is also a current member of the NUCA Board of Directors.
 He is also a member of the AGC Legal Affairs Committee and regularly testifies in Olympia on behalf of AGC and NUCA.
-He is the current Co-Chair of the Judiciary and Litigation Committee for the King County Bar Association and is one of the Bar’s liaisons with the Judges at King County Superior Court.
+He is also the current Chair Elect for the Construction Law Section of the Washington State Bar Association and is a frequent seminar presenter on construction law topics.

 J.D., Magna Cum Laude, Seattle University School of Law (Top 10% of Class), 2004